Generic Name: Fosinopril sodium

 With potassium supplements and potassium-sparing diuretics: Fosinopril sodium can attenuate potassium loss caused by thiazide diuretics.
 Potassium-sparing diuretics (spironolactone, amiloride, triamterene, and others) or potassium supplements can increase the risk of hyperkalemia.
 Therefore, if concomitant use of such agents is indicated, they should be given with caution, and the patient’s serum potassium should be monitored frequently.

 With lithium: Increased serum lithium levels and symptoms of lithium toxicity have been reported in patients receiving ACE inhibitors during therapy with lithium.
 These drugs should be co administered with caution, and frequent monitoring of serum lithium levels is recommended.
 If a diuretic is also used, the risk of lithium toxicity may be increased.

 Other: Neither Fosinopril sodium nor its metabolites have been found to interact with food.
 In separate single or multiple dose pharmacokinetic interaction studies with chlorthalidone, nifedipine, propranolol, hydrochlorothiazide, cimetidine, metoclopramide, propantheline, digoxin, and warfarin, the bioavailability of Fosinoprilat was not altered by coadministration of Fosinopril with any one of these drugs.
-In study with concomitant administration of aspirin and Fosinopril sodium.
-The bioavailability of unbound Fosinoprilat was not altered.
+In a study with concomitant administration of aspirin and Fosinopril sodium, the bioavailability of unbound Fosinoprilat was not altered.